-Types of SBA Business Loans for Minority-Owned Businesses
+Types of Sba Loans for Minorities

 The U.S. Small Business Administration (SBA) is a great starting point for funding your minority-owned business.
 The SBA has specific programs, like the SBA 8(a) Business Development Program, that are designed to support and grow minority-owned businesses.
 The SBA also has general funding programs, like the SBA 7(a) loan program, that are available to minority-owned businesses each year.